arcuru/eideticadb/docs/src/user_guide/concepts/backends.md

 let db = BaseDB::new(Box::new(backend));
 ```

-**Note:** The `InMemoryBackend` is the only backend implementation currently provided with EideticaDB.
+**Note:** The `InMemoryBackend` is the only backend implementation currently provided with Eidetica.

 <!-- TODO: Document other backend implementations when available (e.g., persistent storage, distributed backends) -->

 ## Backend Trait Responsibilities

-The `Backend` trait (`eideticadb::backend::Backend`) defines the core interface required for storage.
+The `Backend` trait (`eidetica::backend::Backend`) defines the core interface required for storage.
 Beyond simple `get` and `put` for entries, it includes methods crucial for navigating the database's history and structure:

 - `get_tips(tree_id)`: Finds the latest entries in a specific `Tree`.
 - `get_subtree_tips(tree_id, subtree_name)`: Finds the latest entries _for a specific `Subtree`_ within a `Tree`.